The Storms That Changed Lives Forever

 My Heart and Prayers Go Out to those in New Jersey and New York

-We received light rain and wind on Saturday but nothing that would cause major concern.
+We received light rain and wind on Saturday but nothing that would cause significant concern.
 By Sunday, light wind and rain still swirled around our home.
-After our spiritual meeting at the local Kingdom Hall, we were lovingly warned by our elders; to take this hurricane seriously and be prepared because It is rare that we are faced with such a delimma as hurricanes.
-Usually they die in strength before these type of storms reach the northeastern states.
-Sandy, was different she threatened to head directly for us.
+After our spiritual meeting at the local Kingdom Hall, we received warnings by our elders; to take this hurricane seriously and be prepared because it is rare that we face such dilemmas as hurricanes.
+Usually, they die in strength before these type of storms reach the northeastern states.
+Sandy, was different; she threatened to head directly for us.
 By Monday afternoon, the wind and rain had increased in its intensity.
 My attention was captivated by the weather and news.
 I wanted to not only keep prayers going up to my Heavenly Father Jehovah but also remain informed.

 Lights flickered as the wind and rain mingled forcefully.
 Windows and walls shook.
-My prayers became more intense.
-Other family members were obviously praying as well because silence surrounded me.
+My prayers were intense.
+Other family members were praying as well because silence surrounded me.
 I vehemently decided to prepare a full meal of baked chicken, stuffing and mustard greens.
 This would help alleviate the stress I felt.
-My daughters decided to watch the movie, Beaches.
+My daughters chose to watch the movie, Beaches.
 I was not in the mood for such entertainment.
-After dinner, I decided to take a nap so that I would be prepared to leave, if it became necessary due to structural damage.
+After dinner, I decided to take a nap so that I would be prepared to leave if it became necessary due to structural damage.
 Right before midnight, the storm was in its full effect.